which she thinks is a bus, though, unlike me, she is unaware of its final stop.

 addressing the blank wall,

-ignoring visitors.
 Her rhythmical babble full of strange surprises:

 'Under the Zion Methodist